Configure a VLAN Interface

 Router advertisements are also sent in response to router solicitation messages (ICMPv6 Type 133).
 Router solicitation messages are sent by hosts at system startup so that the host can immediately auto-configure without needing to wait for the next scheduled router advertisement message.

 We suggest suppressing these messages on any interface for which you do not want the FTD device to supply the IPv6 prefix (for example, the outside interface).

-- Static Address/Prefix—If you do not use stateless auto configuration, enter the full static global IPv6 address and network prefix.
+- Static Address/Prefix - If you do not use stateless auto configuration, enter the full static global IPv6 address and network prefix.
 For example, 2001:0DB8::BA98:0:3210/48.
-For more information on IPv6 addressing, see IPv6 Addressing.
+For more information on IPv6 addressing, see IPv6 Addressing for Firepower Devices.